chainer/chainer/docs/source/chainerx/contribution.rst

     CUDA without cuDNN is currently not supported.

-To then install the headers and the library, run:
+Then, to install the headers and the library, run:

 .. code-block:: console